What is Soroptimist?

 Our District: District Six, of six in the Region; 8 Clubs - Carson City, Comstock, Greater Las Vegas, Hawthorne, Greater Las Vegas Valley, Metropolitan Las Vegas, Pahrump Valley, and Yerington

-Fall & Winter Meetings each year; Fall was in Las Vegas last month; Winter meeting, in March 2017, Joint Meeting of Districts 5 & 6, in Carson City (co-host South Lake Tahoe)
+Fall & Winter Meetings each year; Fall 2016, in Las Vegas; Winter meetings, in March 2017, at various clubs in the District.

 Our Club: Soroptimist International of Carson City (SICC) began June 8, 1957, first president Audrey Bell Vincent presiding.
 Our Club's mission is to promote awareness, advocacy and action through volunteer service in our community and to society worldwide by advancing human rights and focusing on the status of women and children.

 Through our fundraisers and scholarship endowments, our club donates thousands of dollars annually to improve the lives of women and girls in our community.
-Our Club supports these efforts through grants, scholarships, free mammograms, community service and various special projects.
+Our Club supports these efforts through grants, scholarships, mammogram program, community service, and various special projects.

 We meet at noon, 2nd and 4th Wednesdays most months.
 Some meetings are restricted to members only.
-Check our Calendar for more information, or subscribe to firstname.lastname@example.org on your calendar.
+Check our Calendar for more information, or subscribe to Soroptimist Carson City on your calendar.